 Concept of the Multi-parameter Unit (MPU)

-NIHON KOHDEN had identified five types of analog hardware that can be linked to the MULTI-parameter sockets (from the inside) and to make use of these hardware, a cable with the correct code on its plug must be inserted into one of the MULTI-parameter sockets.
+NIHON KOHDEN had earlier identified five types of analog hardware that can be linked from the inside onto the MULTI-parameter sockets and to make use of these hardware, a cable with the correct code on its plug must be inserted into one of the MULTI-parameter sockets.
 These cables with coded plugs are collectively cited as Smart Cables by the manufacturer and the codes are also known as parameter codes.
 Each MULTI-parameter socket selects only one channel of the hardware, except for Temperature allowing two channels of hardware to be selected.

 A measurement cable with a correct code in its plug can make use of any of the internally configured hardware shown here |